 4. Faulty Working Of Electrical Appliances

-This is another useful indicator of the existence of an electrical fault.
-Just like the flickering and dimming lights, the low load of the system might cause your electrical appliances to malfunction.
+This is another useful indicator of an electrical fault.
+Just like flickering and dimming lights, the system’s low load might cause your electrical appliances to malfunction.
 You might experience a tingling sensation or a burning odour when you plug in the appliance.

 5. Tripped Circuit Breakers Or A Blown Fuse

-Both circuit breakers and fuses are mechanisms built into the electrical system to protect it from different electrical faults.
-So, if your circuit breaker or fuse is blown or faulty, that is the first place you should look to figure out the problem.
+Circuit breakers and fuses are mechanisms built into the electrical system to protect it from various electrical faults.
+If your circuit breaker or fuse is blown or faulty, you should first look there to figure out the problem.

-A circuit breaker trips, and a circuit fuse will blow when a more-than-normal current flows through the circuit.
-This is done to protect you and your electrical appliances from electric shocks.
+A circuit breaker trips and a circuit fuse blows when a more-than-normal current flows through the circuit.
+This protects you and your electrical appliances from electric shocks.
 Once a trip occurs, you should begin to detect where the electrical fault lies.

 After the fault has been detected and solved, you can replace the fuse.